luciusmagn/magnusi.tech/posts/huoh.md

 He sullied these hallowed grounds with the remains of the fluid intake of days past, it would make sense to honor it with something more palatable, he thought.

-Open right door of the truck and reach in to the shotgun seat's compartment.
+Open the right door of the truck and reach in to the shotgun seat's compartment.
 He pulls out a box of cigars.

-Calling the passenger seat shotgun is quite a strange phenomena.
+Calling the passenger seat shotgun is quite a strange phenomenon.
 It used to be associated with carriages and the idea of a gun-toting partner in a reckless mobile shootout in the old wild West, but it's faux.
 It was invented by Westerns, it's a fake.

 The cigars are, much like most things in the truck, a novelty.
 They bear the logo of one old game and in seemingly golden letters,